ghorn/casadi-bindings/README.md

 A hackage release is immenent.
 If you're impatient, here are the Debian/Ubuntu instructions:

--Install casadi from a .deb package here: https://github.com/casadi/casadi/releases, I use libcasadi-static.
+- Install casadi from a .deb package here: https://github.com/casadi/casadi/releases, I use libcasadi-static.

--clone this repo and `cd wrappers`
+- clone this repo and `cd wrappers`

--`make gen`
+- `make gen`

--`cabal install`
+- `cabal install`

+After the hackage release, the instructions will be:

+- Install casadi from a .deb package here: https://github.com/casadi/casadi/releases, I use libcasadi-static.

+- `cabal update; cabal install casadi-bindings`